zhiftyDK/hacksir/README.md

 Only use the software against your own devices or if consent is given.
 DO NOT BREAK THE LAW

 ## What is Hacksir ❓
-Hacksir is a hacking application for educational and ethical purposes. \n You can learn about hacking types. \n
+Hacksir is a hacking application for educational and ethical purposes. <br/>
+You can learn about hacking types. <br/>
 Hack yourself or others with consent.

 <a href="https://github.com/zhiftyDK/hacksir/releases/download/hacksir/Hacksir-1.0.0.Setup.exe">